XS (song)

-"XS" is a song by Japanese-British singer-songwriter Rina Sawayama, released on 2 March 2020, as the third single off of her debut studio album, Sawayama, via the label Dirty Hit.
+"XS" is a song by Japanese singer-songwriter Rina Sawayama, released on 2 March 2020, as the third single from her debut studio album, Sawayama, via the label Dirty Hit.
 The song criticises capitalism in the face of climate change over a pop, R&B, avant-pop and electropop backing.
-A remix featuring British artist Bree Runway, was released on 10 July 2020.
+It received critical acclaim and was named among the best songs of 2020 by several critics.
+A remix featuring English singer Bree Runway, was released on 10 July 2020.

 Background, themes and composition

 Sawayama said in a statement that "XS" is a song that "mocks capitalism in a sinking world":

 "XS" is a 2000s-inspired pop, R&B, avant-pop and electropop song with "upbeat bubblegum pop vibes" composed in the key of D minor with a tempo of 117 beats per minute.
 It begins with an "eerie" buildup of violins, while a "shredding" guitar riff appears before and after the chorus.

 Music video

 The music video for "XS" was uploaded on YouTube on 17 April 2020, the same day as Sawayama's self-titled debut album was released.
-It currently has over 8 million views, making it the most-viewed video on Sawayama's channel.
+It currently has over 11 million views, making it the most-viewed video on Sawayama's channel.
 It was directed by Ali Kurr, who had also previously directed the music video for her other single, "STFU!".